 Management procedures.
-The covered banking entity must establish, maintain, and enforce management procedures that area governance framework that is reasonably designed to achieve compliance with section 13 of the BHC Act and this part, which, at a minimum, provideprovides for:
+The banking entity must establish, maintain, and enforce a governance framework that is reasonably designed to achieve compliance with section 13 of the BHC Act and this part, which, at a minimum, provides for:

-- The designation of at least one person appropriate senior management or committee of senior management with authority to carry out the management responsibilities of the covered banking entity for each trading desk and for each organizational unit engaged in covered fund activities; - Written procedures addressing the management of the activities of the covered banking entity that are reasonably designed to achieve compliance with section 13 of the BHC Act and this part, including: - Procedures for the review by a manager of activities of the trading unit and the quantitative measurements pursuant to appendix A and any other quantitative measurements developed and tailored to the particular risks, practices, and strategies of the covered banking entity's trading units; - O A description of the management system, including the titles, qualifications, and locations of managers and the specific responsibilities of each person with respect to the covered banking entity's trading unitsactivities governed by section 13 of the BHC Act and this part; and - Procedures for determining compensation arrangements for traders engaged in underwriting or market making-related activities under § \\.4 or risk-mitigating hedging activities under § \\.5 so that such compensation arrangements are designed not to reward or incentivize prohibited proprietary risk taking trading and appropriately balance risk and financial results in a manner that does not encourage employees to expose the banking entity to excessive or imprudent risk.
+- The designation of appropriate senior management or committee of senior management with authority to carry out the management responsibilities of the banking entity for each trading desk and for each organizational unit engaged in covered fund activities: - Written procedures addressing the management of the activities of the banking entity that are reasonably designed to achieve compliance with section 13 of the BHC Act and this part, including: - A description of the management system, including the titles, qualifications, and locations of managers and the specific responsibilities of each person with respect to the banking entity's activities governed by section 13 of the BHC Act and this part; and - O Procedures for determining compensation arrangements for traders engaged in underwriting or market making-related activities under § 75.4 or riskmitigating hedging activities under § 75.5 so that such compensation arrangements are designed not to reward or incentivize prohibited proprietary trading and appropriately balance risk and financial results in a manner that does not encourage employees to expose the banking entity to excessive or imprudent risk.

 Business line managers.
-Managers with responsibility for one or more trading units or asset management units of the covered desks of the banking entity engaged in covered trading activities or covered fund activities or investments are accountable for the effective implementation and enforcement of the compliance program with respect to the applicable trading unit or asset management unit desk(s).
+Managers with responsibility for one or more trading desks of the banking entity are accountable for the effective implementation and enforcement of the compliance program with respect to the applicable trading desk(s).